bigbinary/neeto-cist/docs/pure/README.md

 # General utility functions

 Exports several general utility functions that are used throughout neeto products.
-The functions are designed in a similar fashion as ramda so that they can easily interoperate with each other.
+The functions are structured in a manner reminiscent of Ramda, enabling seamless interoperability among them.

 Pure functions were designed to be fail fast.
-If you call `findById(10, null)`, it will throw error saying that it can't iterate through `null`.
+If you call `findById(10, null)`, it will throw an error saying that it can't iterate through `null`.

 But for most such pure functions, there is a failsafe alternative available.
 The failsafe alternative function will be prefixed with `_`.
 Example: